bcmichael/RNMR-Docs/docs/command/full_command.md

 USER AND DATE

-NUCLEUS
+SYNTHESIZER PARAMETERS:
-For each synthesizer that has been assigned a nucleus, RNMR lists that nucleus, its Hertz-to-PPM multiplicative factor (nominal NMR frequency), offset (as set by the F command), and PPM reference frequency.
-RNMR also indicates which synthesizer is mapped to dimension 1 (the observe dimension).
+For each synthesizer, RNMR lists its nucleus, its Hertz-to-PPM multiplicative factor (nominal NMR frequency), PPM reference frequency, and offset (as set by the `F` command).
 Both the offset and the PPM reference frequency are reported in Hz to a maximum of one decimal place.
 The PPM reference frequency is defined as the frequency in Hz of zero PPM.

-POWER LEVELS
-If computer controlled transmitter power has been implemented on the current spectrometer, RNMR will list the power levels in dB for each channel, as set by the `PWR` command.
-Each channel (OBS and `DEC`) has two independent power levels (1 and 2), so four power levels will be reported.

-RECEIVER GAIN (`GAIN`)
-RNMR reports the receiver gain in dB only if S-bus gain control has been implemented on the current spectrometer.

-SWEEP WIDTH (`SW`)
-The sweep width reported by `LPA` is identically equal to 1.0E+06 divided by the hardware dwell time in microseconds.
-RNMR reports the sweep width in the current frequency unit (`UNIT /FREQ`) to the current number of decimal places for that unit (`NDEC`).

-FILTER FACTOR (`FLF`)
-The filter factor is a measurement of the bandwidth of the  audio filters used to acquire the data.
-If the filter factor is 0.0, then the filters were disabled entirely.
-Otherwise, they were set to the nearest cutoff setting at least as wide as FLF X (SW/2.0).
-If the calculated filter bandwidth exceeds 50000.0 Hz, then the filters were disabled entirely.
-Note that larger values of "factor" give wider filter cutoffs.
-If S-bus filter bandwidth control is not implemented on the current spectrometer, RNMR will always report an `FLF` of 1.0.

-ACQUIRED SIZE (`SIZE`)
-This parameter is the number of points actually acquired by the spectrometer hardware.

-ACQUISITION TIME (AT)
-The acquisition time is defined as the total length of the FID acquired by the spectrometer hardware and is equal to the hardware dwell time (`DW`) times the acquired size (`SIZE`).
-The acquisition time is  reported in seconds to a maximum of 3 decimal places.

-The following parameters are reported by `LPA` only if S-bus lock control has been implemented on the current spectrometer.

-LOCK STATUS (`LCK`)
-If the lock was enabled when the `LPA` command was issued, RNMR will report `LCK    = ON`, otherwise the summary will specify `LCK    = OFF`.

-LOCK SWEEP ENABLE STATUS (`SWP`)
-If the lock sweep was enabled when the `LPA` command was issued, RNMR  will report "`SWP    = ON`", otherwise the summary will specify "`SWP    = OFF`".

-LOCK POWER (`PWRL`)
-RNMR reports the lock power setting in dB to one decimal place.

-LOCK RECEIVER GAIN (`GAINL`)
-RNMR reports the lock receiver gain setting in dB to one decimal place.

-LOCK SWEEP WIDTH (`SWL`)
-The lock sweep width is reported on an arbitrary scale from 0 to 100 with a precision of one decimal place.

-LOCK POSITION (`POSL`)
-The lock position is the frequency of the center of the lock sweep range, expressed as a between -500 and 500 inclusive and reported to two decimal places.

-LOCK RECEIVER PHASE (`PHL`)
-The lock receiver phase is adjusted using the `PHL` command to make the lock signal positive and absorptive.
-This phase is reported in degrees with a resolution of +/- 1 degree.

-LOCK LEVEL METER LIMITS (MTRMIN and MTRMAX)
-MTRMIN and MTRMAX are the minimum and maximum lock level meter settings, measured in percent and reported to one decimal place.

-PULSE PROGRAM NAME (`EX`)
-This parameter is the name of the pulse program that was loaded when the `LPA` command was executed.

-PULSE LENGTHS
-In the `LPA` summary, all 32 pulse lengths are listed, including the  RNMR-accessible pulse lengths (P 1 through P 16) and the lengths of the internal pulses (numbers 17 through 32).
-These pulse lengths are listed in groups of four from left to right and top to bottom.
-All pulse lengths are  reported in microseconds with a precision of 0.1 microseconds.

-DELAY LENGTHS
-In the `LPA` summary, all 32 delay lengths are listed, including the RNMR-accessible delay lengths (D 1 through D 16) and the lengths of the internal delays (numbers 17 through 32).
-These delay lengths are listed in groups of four from left to right and top to bottom.
-All delay lengths are  reported in milliseconds with a precision of 0.1 milliseconds.

-LOOP VALUES
-In the `LPA` summary, all 32 loop values are listed, including the RNMR-accessible loop values (`LS` 1 through `LS` 16) and the values of the internal loops (numbers 17 through 32).
-These loop values are listed in groups of four from left to right and top to bottom.

-PP FLAG STATES
-The logical states of all 32 pulse programmer flags are indicated from left to right and from top to bottom on the `LPA` summary sheet.
-These include both the flags which may be set with the `PPFLG` command (`PPFLG 1` through `PPFLG 16`) and the flags which are reserved for use within pulse programs.
-If a particular flag was in the ON state when the `LPA` command was issued, it is marked as "T" on the `LPA` summary; if the flag was OFF, it is marked as "F".

-DECOUPLER ENABLE STATE (`DEC`)
-This parameter indicates whether decoupling was enabled (`DEC ON`) or disabled (`DEC OFF`) when the `LPA` command was issued.

-DECOUPLE FLAG STATES (`DECFLG`)
-RNMR reports the state of the four decouple flags (`DECFLG 1` through `DECFLG 4`) from left to right on the `LPA` summary sheet.
-By convention, these flags are used in pulse programs to enable or disable decoupling during individual sections of a pulse sequence, while `DEC` enables or disables all decoupling throughout the sequence.

-RECYCLE DELAY (RDLY)

-ACQUISITION MODES
-The averager acquisition modes (`AMD /ACQ`, or simply `AMD`) are listed so that the number of modes is equal to the current `NAMD /ACQ` value.
+RNMR also indicates the mapping between physical and logical channels (as set by the `CHN` command) and which synthesizer is mapped to dimension 1 (the observe dimension).

+TRANSMITTER PARAMETERS:
+A series of parameters are listed for each transmitter.
+Three categories of parameters (FMX, PSX, and PWX) are presented in a similar format.
+First the name of the program (the last loaded by `FMXEX` etc) is listed.
+Then the value of 64 FMX/PSWX/PWX values are listed.
+Finally the low and high coarse power levels as set by `PWR` are listed.
+These parameters are listed separately for each transmitter.

+RECEIVER PARAMETERS:
+The following set of receiver parameters will be listed:

+- Gain
+- Spectral width
+- Filter factor
+- Size
+- Acquisition time

+LOCK PARAMETERS:
+The following set of lock parameters will be listed:

+- Status (ON/OFF)
+- Sweep (ON/OFF)
+- Power
+- Gain
+- Sweep width
+- Position
+- Receiver phase
+- TC
+- PID values
+- Meter values (min and max)

+PULSE PROGRAMMER PARAMETERS:
+The pulse program name will be listed followed by 64 pulse values, 64 delay values, 64 loop values, and 64 flag states.
+The recycle delay is also listed.

+WAVEFORM GENERATOR PARAMETERS:
+The WRF program as set by `WRFEX` is listed followed by the 64 WRF values for each WFG.
+Then the WWF program as set by `WWFEX` is listed followed by the 64 WWF values for each WFG.

+ACQUISITION MODES:
+The averager acquisition modes (`AMD /ACQ`, or simply `AMD`) are listed so that the number of modes is equal to the buffer `NAMD /ACQ` value.
 That is, regardless of how the `AMD` modes were entered by the user, `NAMD` modes will be displayed.
-These modes represent the sequence of complex numbers by which successive FID's are multiplied before signal averaging.
-For a given experiment, the `AMD` modes are selected so that the desired NMR signal adds constructively from shot to shot.
+These modes represent the receiver phase cycle sequence.

-BLOCKED ACQUISITION MODES
+BLOCKED ACQUISITION MODES:
 The blocked acquisition modes (`AMD /BLK`) are listed so that the number of modes is equal to the buffer `NAMD /BLK` value.
-That is, regardless of how the `AMD` /BLK modes were entered by the user, `NAMD /BLK` modes will be displayed.
+That is, regardless of how the `AMD /BLK` modes were entered by the user, `NAMD /BLK` modes will be displayed.
-These modes represent the sequence of complex numbers by which FID's in are multiplied before signal averaging.
-For a given experiment, the `AMD` modes are selected so that the desired NMR signal adds constructively from shot to shot.
+These modes represent the hypercomplex acquisition receiver phase cycling sequence.

+PULSE PROGRAMMER MODES:
+The ppmd values for each step of the phase cycle are listed.
+There will be 16 lists of values.

-PULSE PROGRAMMER MODES
+BLOCKED ACQUISITION PULSE PROGRAMMER MODES:

-NUMBER OF SHOTS BETWEEN DISPLAY UPDATES (`NDSP`)
-If `NDSP` is zero, the display was not updated during acquisition.
-Otherwise, the display was updated once every `NDLY` shots while acquisition was in progress.

-NUMBER OF DELAY SHOTS (`NDLY`)
-This parameter is the number of delay shots taken before the beginning of signal acquisition.
-These shots are used to reach equilibrium when the recycle delay is not long compared to the spin-lattice relaxation time T1.
-The delay shots do not contribute to the time-averaged NMR signal.

-NUMBER OF SHOTS BETWEEN WAITS (`NWAIT`)
-When the `WAIT` command is issued during a signal acquisition, RNMR takes `NWAIT` shots before exiting `WAIT` and returning control to the user or executing the next line in the current macro.
-If the number of shots to acquire (`NA`) is not -1 and is less than `NWAIT`, or if `NWAIT` is zero, `NA`  shots are taken instead.

-NUMBER OF SHOTS TO ACQUIRE (`NA`)
-When acquisition is started with `DG`, `ZG`, `NG`, or `GO`, acquisition will be terminated automatically after `NA` shots have been acquired.
-The acquisition may be terminated earlier by a subsequent `QUIT` or `ABORT` command.

-NUMBER OF SHOTS TAKEN (NACQ)
-NACQ need not be equal to either the `NA` or `NWAIT` settings at the time the data was acquired.
-NACQ is the value of the shot counter when the acquisition was terminated.
+The block ppmd values for each step of the phase cycle are listed.
+There will be 16 lists of values.

+NAMD PARAMETERS:
+The following set of receiver parameters will be listed:

+- Number of acquisition phase cycle modes
+- Number of block phase cycle modes
+- Number of TPPI modes
+- Number of incr modes

+ACCUMULATION PARAMETERS:
+The following set of accumulation parameters will be listed:

+- Number of shots between display update
+- Number of dummy scans performed
+- Number of scans to wait with `WAIT` command
+- Number of scans to acquire (`NA`)
+- Number of scans acquired

 ## LPB
 Perform backward linear prediction on FID